chbeu/chbeu.github.io/content/post/20221104_autlay/index.md

 #projects: []
 ---

-It was a great pleasure to welcome Sven Müller (CEO at [AutLay](https://www.autlay.com)) in my master course on Adaptive Interactive System.
+It was a great pleasure to welcome Sven Müller (CEO at [AutLay](https://www.autlay.com)) in my master course on Adaptive Interactive Systems.
 In his guest lecture, Sven presented how we can use personalization in print and shared insights about their approaches at [AutLay](https://www.autlay.com).
 I found the use cases from retail very inspiring.
 And I am convinced, the students got a new perspective on the topic of adaptive systems, too.